novoda/github-reports/sheets/README.md

 | Paulo Blundillo | blundillo |

  - The project mappings document is also composed of two columns, the first one being the Float project name and the second one a list of GitHub repository names, separated by a comma - `,`.
+Spaces are trimmed (i.e. they're optional).

  | Float Project name | GitHub Repositories |
  | --- | --- |